-Character, natural richness, beauty – just a few words that describe hardwood flooring.
-But, as most everyone knows, unlike many tile and stone products hardwood can be susceptible to damage or failure if one isn’t knowledgeable about how to care for it.
+Character, natural richness, beauty – just a few words describing hardwood flooring.
+But, as most everyone knows, unlike many tile and stone products hardwood is susceptible to damage or failure if one isn’t knowledgeable about how to care for it.

 Humidity is the #1 enemy of hardwood

 Whenever people ask what they can do to protect their hardwood floors, our answer is always ‘control the humidity in your home!”
 Claims related to improper maintenance by the homeowner of their relative humidity (RH) is far and away the number one cause of failed flooring applications.

 Excessive humidity causes otherwise high-quality hardwood floors to distort or fail altogether.
 When humidity is too high, wood absorbs the moisture and swells.
 The good news is that engineered hardwood flooring, versus solid hardwood, is quite resistant to excessive moisture.